IJEA Blog: Don’t stay on your island alone — help us get ready for JEA/NSPA Chicago ’18

 IJEA Blog: Enemy of the American people?
 Scholastic Journalism Week gives students a chance to prove the opposite

-Never before in American history have the media and the First Amendment come under such ridicule and hatred by a sitting president.
+Never before have the media and the First Amendment come under such ridicule and hatred by a sitting president.
 During Scholastic Journalism Week — Feb.
 19 to 25 — scholastic media outlets should encourage their audiences to become civically engaged and contact lawmakers on both sides of the aisle to let them know that an assault on the First Amendment is not only an attack on professional journalists but on the nation’s students as well.

 IJEA Blog: The lasting lessons of a high school journalism education